canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q4/QuestionText.md

 ## Question Text:

 You want to write a program that models vehicular components within different types of vehicles.
-Make a Java program consisting of a `Wheel` and a `Chassis`.
+Make a Java program consisting of a `Wheel` and a `Chassis` class.
 See the requirements below for each class.
 Note that parts of each class are already provided, you only need to implement the other portions.

 ## Wheel